-One skinless, boneless, cooked chicken breast (172 grams) has the following nutrition breakdown (1):
+One skinless, boneless, cooked chicken breast (172 g) has the following nutrition breakdown (

 - Calories: 284

 Keep in mind that these amounts refer to a plain chicken breast with no added ingredients.
-Once you start cooking it in oil or adding marinades or sauces, you increase the total calories, carbs and fat.
+Once you start cooking it in oil or adding marinades or sauces, you increase the total amount of calories, carbs, and fat.

-Summary Chicken breast is a low-fat source of protein that contains zero carbs.
-One chicken breast has 284 calories, or 165 calories per 3.5 ounces (100 grams).
+Chicken breast is a low fat source of protein that contains zero carbs.
+One chicken breast has 284 calories, or 165 calories per 3.5-oz.
+(100-g) serving.
 About 80% of the calories come from protein while 20% come from fat.

 Chicken thigh is slightly more tender and flavorful than chicken breast due to its higher fat content.

-One skinless, boneless, cooked chicken thigh (52 grams) contains (2):
+One skinless, boneless, cooked chicken thigh (116 g) contains (

-Thus, 53% of the calories come from protein, while 47% come from fat.
+Thus, 55% of the calories come from protein while 45% come from fat.